slide 1

 The partnership provides services from both the surgery at St Alban's Crescent and from our satellite clinic at East Way and these are listed in detail later on in this website.

 Between 1 and 2pm the surgery is open for emergency calls only.
-We are closed on Saturdays, Sundays and Public Holidays.
+St Alban's Medical Centre is closed on Saturdays, Sundays and Public Holidays.
+Enhanced Access services are delivered by the Central Bournemouth Network at East Way Clinic, Monday to Friday 5.00pm to 8.00pm and Saturday 9.00am to 1.00pm.

 Access